 Prior to the Covid-19 pandemic, LIRR provided approximately 312,000 rides each weekday and over 91 million rides per year.
-During 2022, weekday ridership was down by 50 percent to 70 percent of prepandemic levels, with ridership levels continuing to grow as the year went on.
-LIRR is the only commuter passenger railroad in the United States to operate 24 hours a day, seven days a week, with significant offpeak, weekend, and holiday service.
-LIRR has 1,253 rail cars and 125 stations on almost 700 miles of track, extending from three major New York City terminals (Penn Station, Atlantic Terminal, and Hunterspoint Avenue) through a major transfer hub at Jamaica Station in Queens to the easternmost tip of Long Island.
+During 2023, weekday ridership was down by 20 percent to 40 percent of prepandemic levels, with ridership levels continuing to grow as the year went on.
+LIRR is the only commuter passenger railroad in the United States to operate 24 hours a day, seven days a week, with significant off-peak, weekend, and holiday service.
+LIRR has 1,265 rail cars and 126 stations on over 700 miles of track, extending from four major New York City terminals (Penn Station, Grand Central Madison, Atlantic Terminal, and Hunterspoint Avenue) through a major transfer hub at Jamaica Station in Queens to the easternmost tip of Long Island.
 Traditionally serving a Manhattan-bound market, LIRR has undertaken extensive efforts to augment its reverse-commute and off-peak service to meet the needs of residents and businesses in Nassau and Suffolk counties.